The Invincible Iron Man (video game): Plot

 Tony Stark is alerted that his Iron Man armor has been stolen from Stark Enterprises.
 Tracking down his technology to the harbor, Stark dons another Iron Man armor to retrieve it.
-Battling operatives of Advanced Idea Mechanics upon his arrival, Stark comes across his cousin Morgan Stark, who the former defeats easily in a battle.
+Battling armored soldiers upon his arrival, Stark comes across his cousin Morgan Stark, who the former defeats easily in a battle.
 Despite getting back his armor, Iron Man discovers that Morgan uploaded the armor's data systems, which would give the benefactors the ability to reverse engineer his designs and turn them against Stark.

 Iron Man follows the transmission to the woods, where he encounters a robot army commissioned by an unknown mastermind.
 The Blizzard appears, and as Iron Man gains the advantage, the villain flees.
 Chasing the Blizzard to a wintry habitat, Iron Man fights his way through the Blizzard's defenses before encountering him again.
 The Blizzard explains that when Stark's technology is finally replicated, an unstoppable army will arise.
 As the two battle, Iron Man disables a chamber that regenerates the Blizzard's powers and neutralizes him.
 Iron Man discovers a back door to a tower, and enters it to uncover the culprit.

 After Iron Man breaks through the tower's security, the Crimson Dynamo reveals himself as the one who orchestrated the theft.
 Now armed with Stark's armor calibrations, the Dynamo fights Iron Man to a standstill.
 However, Iron Man exploits a weakness within the Dynamo's armor by overloading it with his energy blasts, helping Iron Man secure the victory over the Dynamo.
 This results in the armor releasing energy, triggering explosions throughout the tower.
 Iron Man escapes, as the Dynamo is seemingly killed in the process.
 In its aftermath, Iron Man ponders if another such incident could have a different outcome.